 - 4 garlic bulbs, slice the tops off so that the garlic cloves are just barely exposed

 - fresh parsley

-- Preheat oven to 400 degrees F.
+- Preheat oven to 450 degrees F.

-- Place the potatoes on a baking sheet or in a baking dish, stuff the sliced butter in between a few of the cuts in the potatoes.
+- Cut the tops off the garlic bulbs.
 Disperse the garlic bulbs and season potatoes and garlic with salt and pepper and drizzle with olive oil.

 - Tent foil and roast in oven until potatoes are crispy on the top and tender in the middle, about 1 hour.
-Remove foil after the first 35 minutes.
+(Remove foil after the first 35 minutes.)